isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

 The names of these constructors are pleasingly straightforward.
-We have `bind:n:num n`, which corresponds to a table of `n` elements, while `ctor:beside` combines two caches "side by side", and `ctor:inside` composing one cache inside of another.
+We have `bind:n:num n`, which corresponds to a table of `n` elements, while `ctor:beside` combines two caches "side by side", and `ctor:inside` composes one cache inside of another.
 To get a feel for how `type:Shape` describes data structures, let's look at a few examples.